CosmiQuantum/MEMS_docs/LOUD_electrical/MEMS_pinouts.md

 ---

 ## MEMS MDM pinouts
 In the fischer cable setup currently installed with the silicon qubit, the pinout should be the same for all MDM connectors in the chain.
-Note that the pin numbering of the female connectors is mirrored.

 | Pin | Purpose |
 | --- | --- |